wlsf82/protractor-and-webrtc/README.md

 Note that right after the `"use strict;"` statement we are requiring the just create Page Object and storing it in a variable called `WebrtcSample`.

-Note that we are also instantiating a new instance of the `WebrtcSample` class and storing it in a variable called `webrtcSample`
+Note that we are also creating a object, based on the `WebrtcSample` class, and we're storing it in a variable called `webrtcSample`

-Note: We use upper camel case for the class name and lower camel case for the object creation.
+Note: We use upper camel case for the class name and lower camel case for the object name.

-Finally, note that in the second expectation, instead of defining the element directly in the test, we are now using the just instantiated object, and getting the text of the `title` element of this Page Object for comparing the our expectation (`.toEqual("WebRTC Sample");`).
+Finally, note that in the second expectation, instead of defining the element directly in the test, we are now using the just instantiated object, and getting the text of the `title` element of this Page Object for comparing to our expectation (`.toEqual("WebRTC Sample");`).

 > Using Page Objects not only helps on maintainability, but also on readability.